 This healthy stir fry made with ramen noodles comes together in 15 minutes with just 6 ingredients.

 - Garnish.
 To add a bit of crunch and extra flavor, top your cooked stir fry with the remaining sliced green onions and some sesame seeds.
-You could also get creative and add over other toppings like fried onions, dried seaweed, or bean sprouts.

 How much does this healthy ramen recipe make?